 Casino Dress Code

-As a rule of thumb when deciding what to wear at a casino it’s always better to be slightly overdressed than underdressed although take in account the casino you are planning to visit and the time of day.
+As a rule of thumb when deciding what to wear at a casino it’s always better to be slightly overdressed than underdressed although take into account the casino you are planning to visit and the time of day.

 Most of the nightclubs on the Strip have a dress code and follow a general set of guidelines which makes it a lot easier to plan what to pack for your trip.
 Nightclubs don’t advocate baseball hats, sunglasses, athletic shoes or jeans which are torn, Smart casual is the order of the day and if you did happen to show up improperly dressed the doorman has the right to deny you access to the club.
-In general if you wear what you would to a casino then you probably won’t go far wrong but there are those items of clothing that are not deemed appropriate.
+In general, if you wear what you would to a casino then you probably won’t go far wrong, but there are those items of clothing that are not deemed appropriate.

 Things Not to Wear at a Casino in Las Vegas